justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 # **How to Thai Glyphs**
 ## Objective

-This guide is intended for beginners who are interested in designing Thai fonts using [GlyphsApp](https://glyphsapp.com).
-It is specifically written for Thai type designers, and assumes a basic understanding of the Thai script.
+This guide is intended for Thai designers who are beginners in type design and are interested in creating Thai fonts using [GlyphsApp](https://glyphsapp.com).
+We assume that you have a basic understanding of the Thai script (i.e., you can read and write Thai).

-We do not go into detail about what [Thai consonants, tone marks](https://www.unicode.org/charts/nameslist/n_0E00.html), or their positions are.
-Instead, we trust your native eye to guide your design decisions.
-(Tip: Looking at how other Thai typefaces handle tone-mark placement can offer useful reference points.)
+We do not go into detail about [Thai consonants, tone marks](https://www.unicode.org/charts/nameslist/n_0E00.html), or their positioning.
+Instead, we trust your native eye to guide your design decisions. *Tip: Reviewing how existing Thai typefaces handle tone-mark placement can offer helpful reference points.*

 There’s no single correct way to create a Thai font — this is just one approach.
 Feel free to adapt it to your own workflow as needed.